 “So brace up your minds; be sober (circumspect, morally alert); set your hope wholly and unchangeably on the grace (divine favor) that is coming to you when Jesus Christ (the Messiah) is revealed”.

-As I look at building some momentum to this year, the Lord has reminded me to be circumspect about how I live my life, paying attention to good basics.
-A good routine is a fine place to start building the foundation of this year.
+As I look at building a good foundation for a new season in my life, being circumspect is choosing to be wise about how I live my life, paying attention to good basics.
+A good routine is a fine place to start building this foundation.

 - What can I build in that will make contributions to my overall health and stress levels?
 Fixed wake and bed times.
 Getting ready for bed 45 min before lights out and setting out the next day’s clothes.
 Drink water when I wake up and at every meal.
 Exercise first thing, then shower.
 Don’t start the days work until you have had a devotion.
 Plan the week on Sunday nights.
 Take medication at breakfast.
 Church as routine on Sundays.